 Collecting Workers’ Compensation for Mental Stress

 Compassionate Philadelphia Workers’ Compensation Lawyers Protecting Workers With Mental Conditions

 As the stigmas associated with mental illness and injury finally begin to ebb, people who suffer with debilitating anxiety or stress can finally access the help they need to live a better and fuller life.
 One of the many benefits that come with such acceptance is the knowledge that mental stress and fatigue can be just as damaging as a physical injury.
 If you have been subjected to mental anguish or injury as a result of your job, under Pennsylvania law you may be entitled to collect workers’ compensation benefits.
-The Philadelphia legal team at Larry Pitt & Associates have more than three decades of experience protecting injured workers – and we want to help you, too.
+The Philadelphia legal team at Larry Pitt & Associates have more than four decades of experience protecting injured workers – and we want to help you, too.

 Filing a Claim for Benefits Because of a Mental Injury